What Happens If I Am in An Accident With An Uninsured Driver?

 Filing a Lawsuit Against the At-Fault Driver

 If your uninsured motorist coverage is insufficient or if your insurance company denies your claim, you may need to consider filing a lawsuit against the at-fault driver.
-While suing an uninsured driver can be challenging, especially if they lack significant assets, it may be your only recourse for recovering damages.
+While using an uninsured driver can be challenging, especially if they lack significant assets, it may be your only recourse for recovering damages.
 An experienced attorney can help you assess the viability of a lawsuit and guide you through the legal process to ensure you pursue every possible avenue for compensation.

 How Tronfeld West & Durrett Can Help Following an Accident with an Uninsured Driver